VainF/Torch-Pruning/README.md

 <img src="assets/intro.png" width="45%">

-A pytorch toolkit for structured neural network pruning and layer dependency maintaining
+A pytorch toolkit for structured neural network pruning and automatic layer dependency maintaining

 This tool will automatically detect and handle layer dependencies, i.e., channel consistency of succeed layers, during pruning.
 It is able to handle various network architectures such as DenseNet, ResNet, and Inception.
 See [examples/test_models.py](https://github.com/VainF/Torch-Pruning/blob/master/examples/test_models.py) for more details about supported architectures.